Hecsall/Raspberry-MIDI-Controller/README.md

 7. Now that we are in, we need internet to install things.
 So, issue a `sudo raspi-config` and under the Network settings connect to a WiFi network and you are done.\
 *NOTE:* once connected to the WiFi, use `ifconfig` and write down your wlan0 IP address, because once we setup the Raspberry as MIDI device, we won't be able to use raspberrypi.local to SSH to it, we will need to SSH using `ssh pi@<ip_address>`.

+Now we can work on the raspberry, later we will set it as MIDI device.

 ### Requirements
 First of all, make sure Raspbian is updated:\
 `sudo apt-get update`